MobinAkhter/OneShop/README.md

 Jatin - Location Services (Choosing the more popular stores for ex Walmart and Food Basic) and
         other features.

-If Jatin can not be able to complete his part then Anais will have to do it for him.
+If Jatin can not be able to complete his part then Anais may have to do it for him.

 Tyoe of nagivation : Hirarchal navigation but the app won't annoy user when during navigation